 START /

 To begin this 2-week Cuba itinerary, fly into Aeropuerto Internacional José Martí just outside Havana.
-Taxis to the centre are CUC30 which your accommodation will be able to book for you.
+Your accommodation will be able to book a private taxi for you.
 Metered taxis also wait outside.

 Days 1 to 3 of your Cuba itinerary are spent in the truly unique city of Havana.
 We had 3 great days strolling the crumbling buildings, touring in vintage cars and popping into galleries and museums.
 All followed by cheap mojitos accompanied by some of the best live music we’ve had the pleasure of listening to anywhere.

 For a run-down of our favourite bars and cafes, see our quick guide to Havana.
-All the detailed information is in our 3 days in Havana article.
+All the detailed information is in our 3 days in Havana guide.

 After enjoying Havana, grab a colectivo (shared taxi) and make your way to Viñales.
 You can read more about how to get around Cuba here.